vj-theBest/Zummit/README.md

 **13.** Click on `Create Pull Request`.

-**14.** Voila :exclamation: You have made a PR to the DSA-Bootcamps :boom: .
+**14.** Voila :exclamation: You have made a PR to the Zummit :boom: .
 Wait for your submission to be accepted and your PR to be merged.